 - Nonsteroidal anti-inflammatory drugs (NSAIDs), such as aspirin, naproxen, and ibuprofen, may be used to help relieve musculoskeletal pain.

 - OTC analgesics, such as acetaminophen (Tylenol).

-- Opioids, such as oxycodone, and Vicodin, act on the nerve cell receptors in the brain and body to help reduce acute pain.
+- Opioids, such as oxycodone, and hydrocodone (Vicodin), act on the nerve cell receptors in the brain and body to help reduce acute pain.
 However, opioids pose a risk of addiction and should be used with caution, especially in chronic pain situations.

 - Gabapentin or pregabalin may be considered depending on the cause.

 - Muscle relaxants, such as baclofen, cyclobenzaprine, and carisoprodol, can help relieve the muscle tension and associated pain.

 Note: It is essential to take these medicines only upon your doctor’s recommendation and follow the given dosage to avoid any side effects.
 Please consult your physician before using any medications.